omidarmat/onLearn/react.md

 1. Just take this component tree, render it as HTML, and send the HTML to the browser.
 2. Also send the React code to make the HTML interactive.

-The difference is that now, both client and server components are rendered on the web server that NextJS provides, in the two different environments on the RSC architecture: React server, and React client.
-Both of these environments run on the server on the initial render, and therefore, the output is not DOM nodes, but HTML which is sent to the browser.
+The difference is that now, **both client and server components are rendered on the web server that NextJS provides, in the two different environments on the RSC architecture: React server, and React client.** Both of these environments run on the server on the initial render, and therefore, the output is not DOM nodes, but HTML which is sent to the browser.

-It now makes sense that client components are also rendered on the server on the first render, because before React Server Components even existed, all components were basically client components, and they would all render on the server during SSR.
-It makes sense that the same continues to happen now with RSC in place.
-SSR will still render all components on the server on the initial render.
+It now makes sense that client components are also rendered on the server on the first render, because before React Server Components even existed, all components were basically client components, and **they would all render on the server during SSR**.
+It makes sense that the same continues to happen now with RSC in place. **SSR will still render all components on the server on the initial render**.

 We can now abstract away the idea of React server and React client, and think of it like this:

 ![summary-ssr-rsc](/images/react/summary-of-rsc-ssr.png)

 It is simply the entire component tree being rendered to HTML and then shipped off to the browser.
 After the HTML has been sent, the React bundle also needs to be sent just like before.
 This will contain the React library itself, plus the components code; so the components can later be rendered or hydrated on the client.
-Now, in practice, since there is streaming and code splitting involved, this bundle will be in many different chunks, which will be requested by the client as they become necessary over time.
+Now, in practice, **since there is streaming and code splitting involved, this bundle will be in many different chunks, which will be requested by the client as they become necessary over time.**

-Finally, as we learned before, rendering the server components produces the RSC payload, which contains:
+Finally, as we learned before, **rendering the server components produces the RSC payload**, which contains:

-1. Renderd server components
+1. **Renderd server components**
-2. Props that have been passed from server to client component
+2. **Props** that have been passed from server to client component
-3. For each client component, the URL that corresponds to one of the chunks mentioned above.
+3. For each client component, the **URL** that corresponds to one of the chunks mentioned above.

-The RSC payload is also sent to the client along with the React bundle, so that React has access to the entire component tree, including server components, and not just the HTML.
-This is important in order to preserve state in the browser, as server components get re-rendered later.
-The RSC payload is also important besides the React bundle for hydrating the HTML.
-Now since only client components are interactive, only client components get hydrated.
-From this point on, we have a normal React app in the browser, but one follows the RSC architecture and behaves as we learned.
+The **RSC payload is also sent to the client along with the React bundle, so that React has access to the entire component tree, including server components, and not just the HTML.** This is important in order to preserve state in the browser, as server components get re-rendered later. **The RSC payload is also important besides the React bundle for hydrating the HTML**.
+Now since only client components are interactive, **only client components get hydrated**.
+From this point on, we have a normal React app in the browser, but one that follows the RSC architecture and behaves as we learned.

-So SSR is only relevant to the initial render.
-After that, RSC works just as we learned before.
-After the initial render, the React server is the same as the web server where NextJS is running, and React client is the same as the user's browser.
+So **SSR** is only relevant to **the initial render**.
+After that, RSC works just as we learned before. **After the initial render, the React server is the same as the web server where NextJS is running, and React client is the same as the user's browser**.
 So then, when a server component gets re-rendered a new RSC payload is generated and sent to the client (the actual user's browser) ready to be merged into the already existing React tree.
 This way, the existing UI state can always be preserved.

-> Always keep in mind: Both client and server components are initially rendered on the server when SSR is used.
-From there on, as the app is interactive in the browser, server components only run on the actual web server, and client components only run on the actual client.
+> Always keep in mind: **Both client and server components are initially rendered on the server when SSR is used.** **From there on, as the app is interactive in the browser, server components only run on the actual web server, and client components only run on the actual client.**

 ## Different types of SSR: Static vs. Dynamic

 Remember that both server and client components are rendered on the server on the initial page render.
-But what would a framework like NextJS do in this picture?
-NextJS uses React and React DOM libraries to render each route one by one on the server.
-In other words, NextJS splits the rendering work by route (`/`, `/search`, `/product`).
+But what would a framework like NextJS do in this picture? **NextJS uses React and React DOM libraries to render each route one by one on the server**.
+In other words, NextJS **splits the rendering work by route** (`/`, `/search`, `/product`).
 Each route can be rendered in a different way.
 Each route can be either **static** (also called pre-rendered) or **dynamic**.
 There is also a **Partial Pre-Rendering** (PPR) which mixes dynamic and static rendering in the same route.

 ### Static

-In static rendering, the HTML for the route is generated at build time, which means that the markup is renderd when we run the `build` command in the NextJS app.
+In static rendering, **the HTML for the route is generated at build time**, which means that the markup is renderd when we run the `build` command in the NextJS app.
 So it is the developer who triggers the rendering.
-There is also a special flavor of static rendering which is called Incremental Static Regeneration, where the route is rendered periodically in the background, basically by re-fetching the route data from time to time.
+There is also a special flavor of static rendering which is called **Incremental Static Regeneration**, where the route is rendered periodically in the background, basically by re-fetching the route data from time to time.

 Static essentially means "rendered just once at build time".
-The idea behind this is that static pages are way faster.
-This is useful when the data for the route does not change very often, and most importantly, is not personalized to the user.
-For example, a `/product` page can be static, since it does need any data that belongs to or is generated by a user.
+The idea behind this is that **static pages are way faster**.
+This is useful **when the data for the route does not change very often, and most importantly, is not personalized to the user.** For example, a `/product` page can be static, since it doesn't need any data that belongs to or is generated by a user.

 On the other hand, dynamic rendering means that the HTML is generated at request time.
 In other words, the server renders a new version of the page for each request that hits the server.
 In this strategy, it is the user who triggers the rendering.
 This makes sense if the data for the route changes constantly, and if it is personalized to the user (e.g. shopping cart).
 Dynamic rendering is also necessary when a route requires information that depends on the request itself; for instance, the search params from the URL or a cookie or a header.